-When you're doing these jobs, at the time, you don't really realize what's going on with the musicians psychologically—you're one step removed.
-The music industry is a magnet for all different kinds of people, and some of them are too fragile—they shouldn't be anywhere near it.
+When you're doing these jobs, at the time you don't really realise what's going on with the musicians psychologically – you're one step removed.
+The music industry is a magnet for all different kinds of people, and some of them are too fragile – they shouldn't be anywhere near it.
 I'm not necessarily talking about Richey specifically here, but nine times out of ten, whatever bravado you're seeing on stage, they're certainly not like that off stage.
-Their art comes from the heart, and it comes from the soul.
+Their art comes from the heart and it comes from soul.
 These musicians are compelled to do what they do, no matter what.
 And those people often aren't made for the business side of the music business.

 This photograph was taken on High Holborn in 1984.
-When we saw the sign for the eye hospital, it just seemed obvious for him to blink one eye because we'd been drinking.
+When we saw the sign for the eye hospital it just seemed obvious for him to blink one eye because we'd been drinking.
 It was on my birthday.
-I heard him going on about this day afterward: "I couldn't believe it.
-Every other time he'd shot me, he'd been dead professional, but this time, he was all over the place.
-When we got back to the pub, the cunt told me it was his birthday."
+I heard him going on about this day afterwards: "I couldn't believe it.
+Every other time he'd shot me he'd been dead professional, but this time he was all over the place.
+When we got back to the pub the cunt told me it was his birthday."
 So yeah, I broke the golden rule that day and had some neck oil before the job was done.
 The Golden Rule: WCF.
 Work Comes First.
-But hey, once in sixty-six years ain't bad.
+But hey, once in 66 years ain't bad.

 Notoriously, Mark doesn't get on with the majority of journalists or photographers that he meets.
-When it was UNCUT's hundredth issue, it had a spread of pictures of musicians holding their favorite albums.
-The Fall was playing in Brighton, so I went down to take his picture.
-We went to the venue early, but of course, he wasn't there.
+When it was UNCUT's 100th issue they had a spread of pictures of musicians holding their favourite albums.
+The Fall were playing in Brighton so I went down to take his picture.
+We went to the venue early, but of course he wasn't there.
 He doesn't do fucking sound checks.
 His missus said he was back at the hotel, so I went back to the hotel.
-I couldn't raise him there, so I went to every pub and bar on the block but still couldn't find him.
-So I went and sat in the bar at the hotel, and then he came out of the lift.
+I couldn't raise him there so I went to every pub and bar on the block but still couldn't find him.
+So I went and sat in the bar at the hotel and then he came out of the lift.